kennytilton/mxweb/cljs/webmx/README.md

 ### ...by TodoMVC Example

-Welcome to Tag, a sneaky-powerful Web framework as simple as its name.
+Welcome to WebMX, a sneaky-powerful Web framework as simple as its name.

-We explain Tag with a proof-of-concept implementation of the [TodoMVC Classic](https://github.com/tastejs/todomvc/blob/master/app-spec.md), the concept being...
+We explain WebMX with a proof-of-concept implementation of the [TodoMVC Classic](https://github.com/tastejs/todomvc/blob/master/app-spec.md), the concept being...

 > What happens if a sophisticated, generic reactive library supports every aspect of a web app, including the model, logical view, DOM manipulation, and object persistence?